elasticpath/react-pwa-reference-storefront/src/components/src/B2bAccountList/README.md

 #### Description

-Displays a list of accounts along with the status of the account.
-If an account has sub-accounts defined, the sub-accounts are also displayed in a hierarchy within the parent account.
+Displays a list of accounts by name, and indicates whether an account is enabled.
+If an account has sub-accounts defined, the sub-accounts are displayed in a hierarchy below the parent account.

-**Note**: This component is intended for account administrators.

 - When an administrator selects an account or sub-account, the component retrieves data about the account or sub-account.
 - When an administrator selects the **Add Sub Account** button, the [`B2bAddSubAccount`](../B2bAddSubAccount/README.md) component launches.

+Use this component with the Buyer Admin view.

 #### Usage